 The cash flow statement has been prepared by the indirect method.
 The indirect method involves reporting gross cash flow from investment and financing activities, while the accounting result is reconciled against net cash flow from operational activities.
 Cash and cash equivalents comprise bank deposits and other current, liquid investments which immediately and at insignificant exchange rate risk can be converted into known cash amounts and with due dates of less than three months from purchase date.

 EARNINGS PER SHARE

-Earnings per share are calculated by dividing the result of the Group with the weighted average number of ordinary shares of the period.
+Earnings per share are calculated by dividing the result of the Group attributable to the shareholders of the parent with the weighted average number of ordinary shares of the period.

 EVENTS AFTER THE REPORTING DATE